 - Iowa State was awarded the 2021 USASBE Model Program Award, the highest of the organization’s four prestigious annual Excellence in Entrepreneurship Education Awards.

 - President Wintersteen has been selected to serve on the National Council for Expanding American Innovation.

-- Iowa State was named a finalist for APLU's 2020 Innovation and Economic Prosperity Innovation Award.
+- Iowa State was awarded APLU's 2020 Innovation and Economic Prosperity in Innovation Award.

 - Iowa State was selected to represent America's colleges and universities as a leader in innovation during the U.S. Postal Service's innovation stamp virtual unveiling.